tarasowski/backend/dynamodb/000_database_introduction.md

 ### Relation

 * A relation is a two-dimensional table that has specific characteristics
-* The table dimensions, like a matrix, sonsist of rows and columns
+* The table dimensions, like a matrix, consist of rows and columns

 **Note:** A relation is a specific type of table that is in order for a table to qualify as a relation, the table must have certain characteristics.
 Certain Characteristics must be met in order for a table to qualify a relation.